Nathan-13/SQL-Project-LHL/starting_with_questions.md

 When I look at the best-selling items, I notice that certain products such as the "Google Kick Ball," "Google 22 oz Water Bottle," and "YouTube Custom Decals" are consistently in demand in various locations worldwide.
-This indicates that these products may have a wide-ranging appeal and could be a component of a global marketing plan.
+This indicates that these products have a wide-ranging appeal and could be a component of a global marketing plan.

 ### Question 5: Can we summarize the impact of revenue generated from each city/country?**

 #### SQL Queries:

 	WITH regional_revenue_cte AS (
    		SELECT al.country, al.city,
         		SUM(an.unit_price * an.units_sold) AS total_regional_revenue,
         		al.fullvisitorid
     		FROM all_sessions al
     		LEFT JOIN analytics an ON al.fullvisitorid = an.fullvisitorid
 		WHERE al.city <> 'Unknown' AND an.units_sold IS NOT NULL
     		GROUP BY al.country, al.city, al.fullvisitorid
 	)
-SELECT country, city, total_regional_revenue, fullvisitorid FROM regional_revenue_cte
+	SELECT country, city, total_regional_revenue, fullvisitorid
+	FROM regional_revenue_cte
 	ORDER BY total_regional_revenue DESC;

 Answer: